Trump tests negative for coronavirus, extends travel ban to Britain, Ireland

 Economists say the impact of the outbreak on businesses could tip the U.S. economy into recession.

-Reporting by Brendan O'Brien in Chicago, Jan Wolfe, David Shepardson, Jeff Mason and Joel Schectman in Washington, and Barbara Goldberg, Kate Duguid and Gabriella Borter in New York; Editing by Daniel Wallis
+Reporting by Gabriella Borter in New York and Jan Wolfe in Washington; Additional reporting by Brendan O'Brien in Chicago, David Shepardson, Jeff Mason and Joel Schectman in Washington, and Barbara Goldberg and Kate Duguid in New York; Editing by Daniel Wallis